Identify diseases/events from administrative records with age restriction

 #> <int> <date> <chr> <chr> <chr>

-# with age restriction using birth_date
+# age restriction using birth_date

 df_with_birth <- df

-df_with_birth$birth_dt <- as.Date("1990-01-01")
+df_with_birth$birth_dt <- birth_dts[df_with_birth$clnt_id]

 define_case_with_age(df_with_birth,